The micro-credential proposal deadlines for the current and upcoming academic year are as follows:

 If you have an idea for a micro-credential, we urge you to work with your department and decanal unit (or office, for non-academic units) to determine if there will be support for the program.
-Proposals are accepted on an ongoing basis, but all proposals will be reviewed only during designated review periods (two-week period following the proposal deadline).
-Please check the deadlines to ensure that your proposal is submitted in time to be offered in the next ensuing semester.
+Please note that proposals are accepted on an ongoing basis, but all proposals will be reviewed only during designated review periods (two-week period following the proposal deadline).
+Please check the deadlines on this page to ensure that your proposal is submitted in time to be offered in the next ensuing semester.

 Ensure that you are able to respond to the following questions: